CTCycle/BGRemover/README.md

 _Remember that the pretrained DeepLabV3+ model works best on images of humans, and you results may vary when used with other subjects._

 ## How to use
-Run the main python file (BGRemover.py) and use the GUI to navigate the various options and process the pictures.
-Select the input folder where you images are located, and an output folder to save the processed pictures.
-First click on Load images to preload all images from the input folder, then click on Remove background.
-The progress bar will show the current state of the operations!
+Run the main python file (BGRemover.py) and use the GUI to navigate the various options:

+In the **Select folder paths** frame, you can select both the source folder (where your pictures are located) and the output folder (where you want to save your processed images).

+**Load pictures:** once you have selected an input folder, clicking this button will load them all **Remove background:** process your pictures with a click!
+The progress bar will show the current state of the operation

 ### Requirements
+This application has the following dependencies:

+- `numpy==1.25.2`
+- `opencv-python==4.8.0.76`
+- `PySimpleGUI==4.60.5`
+- `tensorflow==2.10.0`

-Requirement.txt file is provided to ensure full compatibility with the python application.
-The application has been tested using Python 3.10.12
+These dependencies are specified in the provided `requirements.txt` file to ensure full compatibility with the application.
+The application has been tested using Python 3.10.12.

-**Add the pretrained weights (model.h5) in modules/pretrained model, or else the software will throw an error!!!**
+Also, remember to add the **pretrained weights** in modules/pretrained model, or else the software will throw an error!

 ## Graphic interface